How Many Colleges Should You Apply To?

 What Is a Target School?

-Nevertheless, applicants should not apply to target schools simply because they have a higher chance of getting in.
-Your target schools should also match your budget, academic goals, and overall college plans.
+Nevertheless, don’t apply to target schools simply because you have a higher chance of getting in.
+Your target schools should be colleges that are your personal best fit — they need to match your budget, academic goals, and overall college plans.

 What Is a Safety School?